Residential Inpatient Program

 Dialectical behavioural therapy is a psychotherapy method that combines elements of cognitive behavioural therapy, motivational interviewing, client-centred, gestalt, paradoxical and strategic approaches with Eastern philosophy and mindfulness meditation practices.
 According to DBT theory, there is an interaction between clients’ emotional vulnerability and their invalidating environment.

-The main components of DBT are a weekly skills training group, weekly individual therapy and between-session coaching.
+The main components of the DBT inpatient program are a weekly skills training group, weekly individual therapy and between-session coaching.
 In DBT, clients learn to identify the emotions, thoughts, sensations, behaviours and urges linked to their problematic behaviours, all antecedents and precipitating factors.
 They learn adaptive solutions to their behavioural problems.
 Some of the underlying assumptions of DBT include that all things are connected and change is constant and inevitable.

 With DBT, clients gain knowledge of how to identify what they can change and accept what cannot be changed, how to regulate their emotions, how to de-stress, and how to communicate effectively.